In this article

 If going to the dental office makes you anxious, talk to your dentist or dental hygienist.
 Many dental offices have experience with anxious patients and can take steps to alleviate your nervousness.

-For instance, some dentists may offer specific accommodations, such as soothing scents or music in the room.
+For instance, some dental professionals may offer specific accommodations, such as soothing scents or music in the room.
 You can also discuss a signal indicating when to take a break.

 ADHD can add a layer of challenge to eating regularly and preparing healthy meals.
 People with ADHD are often more likely to neglect their nutrition and eat more sugar.